 E-Lites – note the capital L

-ellipses – no space after or before them.
+ellipses – no space after or before them, and do not use brackets […].
 We will fight…and we will win

 email lower-case and unhyphenated